lukastaegert/viteconf24-rollup/slides.md

 ---
 layout: small-image-right
-image: ancient-bug.jpeg
+image: replacing-the-engine-while-driving-narrow.jpeg
 clicks: 4
 ---

 ## And this is the start

-We can now grow the native part from there (not part of initial release):
+We can now grow the native part from there<br>(not part of initial release):

 <v-clicks class="click-fade" at="-1">